The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Discussion

+In summary, the Aharonov-Bohm effect in the mesoscopic regime does experience a non-trivial cross-over as a function of interaction, carrier statistics and the ring-lead coupling strength.
+Using cold atoms, this device would allow the first time to observe these effects for bosons.

-Here we present possible applications based on the physics discussed above. \rev{We study the applications for the closed ring-lead configuration, with the atoms initially in the source.}
+Here we present possible applications using the physics discussed above. \rev{We study them in the closed ring-lead configuration, with the atoms initially in the source.} \revD{These devices could be readily realized in cold atom experiments.}

-As first application, we study the atomtronic counterpart of the dc-SQUID: \rev{We change the local potential by $\Delta$ at two single sites in the ring symmetrically in the upper and lower half.
-To achieve this, we add the following part to the Hamiltonian $\mathcal{H}_\text{imp}=\Delta(\nn{}{\lceil L/4\rceil}+\nn{}{\lceil3L/4\rceil})$.} The \rev{time-evolution depending} on $\Delta$ is shown in Fig.\ref{PSTFlux}a,b.
+{\bfseries dc-SQUID: }First, we study the atomtronic counterpart of the dc-SQUID: \rev{We change the local potential by $\Delta$ at two single sites in the ring symmetrically in the upper and lower half by adding the following part to the Hamiltonian: $\mathcal{H}_\text{imp}=\Delta(\nn{}{\lceil L/4\rceil}+\nn{}{\lceil3L/4\rceil})$.} The \rev{time-evolution depending} on $\Delta$ is shown in Fig.\ref{PSTFlux}a,b.
 The potential barrier modifies the transfer rate to the drain in a quantitatively similar way as the Aharonov-Bohm flux.
 However, no destructive interference is observed.
 This indicates that the barrier influences the dynamics only by scattering incoming particles, but does not imprint a phase shift.
-However, by adjusting $\Delta$ we can control the source-drain transfer rate \rev{in a similar fashion as the flux.}
+However, by adjusting $\Delta$ we can control the source-drain transfer rate \rev{in a similar fashion as the flux.} \revD{This device would realize an easily controllable atomtronic transistor.}

-\rev{As a second application, we study the propagation through a quantum dot like structure\cite{yeyati1995aharonov, wu1998resonant}.
-This time, the local potential is changed by adding a potential well on one arm of the ring $\mathcal{H}_\text{qd}=\Delta\sum_{j=0}^{(L-6+\text{mod}(L,4))/2}\nn{}{j}$.} We found that distinct transmission minima are displayed (see Fig.\ref{PSTFlux}c).
-Such results indicate that the particle acquires a phase difference while traveling through the ring. \rev{This device could realize a switch by changing $\Delta$ around the transmission minima, or alternatively a simulator for quantum dots.}
+{\bfseries Quantum dot simulator: }\rev{Next, we study the propagation through a quantum dot like structure\cite{yeyati1995aharonov, wu1998resonant}.
+Here, the local potential is changed by adding a potential well on one arm of the ring $\mathcal{H}_\text{qd}=\Delta\sum_{j=0}^{(L-6+\text{mod}(L,4))/2}\nn{}{j}$.} We found that distinct transmission minima are displayed (see Fig.\ref{PSTFlux}c).
+Such results indicate that the atoms acquire a phase difference while traveling through the ring. \rev{This device could realize a switch by changing $\Delta$ around the transmission minima, or alternatively a simulator for quantum dots.}